Skip to content

 Step 6 — TARGET_TEMPLATE_KEY

-Step 5 — Create Two StackSets (once, in management account — skip if already created)
+Step 5 — Create Two StackSets (once per management account — skip per side if exists)

-This step only needs to run once.
-If you already have the ArpioPrimaryAccess and ArpioRecoveryAccess StackSets, skip to Step 6.
+This step only needs to run once per management account.
+If you already have the StackSet that owns access for a given side, skip that side and go to Step 6.

 aws cloudformation create-stack-set \